-We estimate that our net proceeds from this offering will be approximately \$141.6 million, based upon the public offering price of \$26.42 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that our net proceeds from this offering will be approximately \$140.3 million at an assumed public offering price of \$26.17 per share, which is the last reported sale price of our common stock on the Nasdaq Global Market on June 19, 2018, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the net proceeds from this offering, together with our existing cash resources, as follows:

-- · approximately \$42 million for the development of setmelanotide through the completion of our Phase 3 studies in POMC deficiency obesity and LepR deficiency obesity, as well as preparation for regulatory filing for these indications and initial preparation for the commercialization of setmelanotide in the United States; - · approximately \$10 million for the development of setmelanotide through the completion of our Phase 3 studies in Bardet-Biedl syndrome and Alström syndrome, as well as preparation for regulatory filing for these indications; - · approximately \$16 million to expand the clinical development of setmelanotide in new indications, including POMC heterozygous deficiency obesity and POMC epigenetics, as well as development of our once-weekly formulation of setmelanotide; - approximately \$53 million for initiatives to expand the diagnosis of genetic obesity, including genetic sequencing of potential patients from targeted populations, expansion of our GO-ID study and TEMPO registry, research and scientific exchange related to our ongoing genotyping and genetic epidemiology studies; and - · the balance to be used for other activities, including the preclinical development of RM-853 and general corporate purposes.
+- approximately \$42 million for the development of setmelanotide through the completion of our Phase 3 studies in POMC deficiency obesity and LepR deficiency obesity, as well as preparation for regulatory filing for these indications and initial preparation for the commercialization of setmelanotide in the United States: - approximately \$10 million for the development of setmelanotide through the completion of our Phase 3 studies in Bardet-Biedl syndrome and Alström syndrome, as well as preparation for regulatory filing for these indications: - approximately \$16 million to expand the clinical development of setmelanotide in new indications, including POMC heterozygous deficiency obesity and POMC epigenetics, as well as development of our once-weekly formulation of setmelanotide; - · approximately \$53 million for initiatives to expand the diagnosis of genetic obesity, including genetic sequencing of potential patients from targeted populations, expansion of our GO-ID study and TEMPO registry, research and scientific exchange related to our ongoing genotyping and genetic epidemiology studies; and - the balance to be used for other activities, including the preclinical development of RM-853 and general corporate purposes.